FAForever/wiki-pages/Development/Shaders/overview.md

 This leaves us with the third digit to have enough room to create multiple shader variations of the same category.

-### Available shaders
+#### Available shaders

-#### TTerrain
+`TTerrain`
 Used by original GPG maps.
 It only provides half of the texture slots.

-#### TTerrainXP
+It features a specular color that is always white.
+The inverted alpha value of the albedo textures acts as a multiplier on the amount of specular, so typically (full opacity textures) the specularity is 0.

+Probably due to an oversight the masks for the stratums behave oddly.
+The normal texture behaves as expected and its opacity is direcly controlled by the mask opacity.
+But the albedo texture only uses half the mask range.
+It interprets values up to 128 as 0 and only then starts showing up.
+This can lead to annoying behaviour when trying to paint a layer.

+`TTerrainXP`
 Used by most community-made maps.
 It provides the full range of texture slots.

-#### Terrain001
+It features an RGB specular color.
+This time the regular alpha value of the albedo textures acts as a multiplier on the amount of specular.
+(Yes, this difference between TTerrain and TTerrainXP sounds nonsensical, but this is how the original devs made it and we can't change it now because it would alter the look of many maps.)

+TTerrainXP suffers from the same mask issue as TTerrain.

+The upper layer can be used for macrotextures to try to break up texture repetition.
+This layer interprets the alpha value of the texture as opacity.
+Textures that are intended for this usage typically have `macrotexture` in their name.

+`Terrain001`
-Terrain001 is designed as a drop-in replacement for TTerrainXP that solely introduces map-wide normals and shadows.
+Terrain001 is designed as a drop-in replacement for TTerrainXP that solely introduces the terrain info texture for map-wide normals and shadows.
 That's why it also keeps the half mask range for albedo layers and full mask range for normal layers.

-#### Terrain002 and Terrain052
+As the terrain info texture goes into the upper slot you lose the ability to have a macrotexture.

+`Terrain002 and Terrain052`
 These are very similar to Terrain001.
-The only difference is that they change how the texture masks get read for the stratum normals.
+The only difference is that they make the used value ranges in the layer masks consistent between normal and albedo.
+Terrain002 uses only the upper half of the mask values and Terrain052 uses the full range.

-#### Terrain003 and Terrain053
+`Terrain003 and Terrain053`
+These use [UDN blending](https://blog.selfshadow.com/publications/blending-in-detail/) to blend the normals of the different layers.
+The macrotexture is now in layer 8 albedo.
+It doesn't react to scaling and will always perfectly fit the dimensions of the map.
+The terrain info texture goes into the upper slot again.
-These additionally use the mapwide albedo texture and the red channel of the normal slot of layer 8 controls the amount of specular reflection.
+The red channel of the normal slot of layer 8 controls the amount of specular reflection.
 The other channels of the normal slot are unused.

-#### Terrain101 and Terrain151
-The normal map scales are controlled by the albedo scales to ensure that they use the same values.
+Terrain003 uses only the upper half of the mask values and Terrain053 uses the full range.

+`Terrain101 and Terrain151`
+These shaders use roughness textures.

+The terrain info texture is in the upper slot.
+The macrotexture is in layer 8 albedo.
+It doesn't react to scaling and will always perfectly fit the dimensions of the map.
+The texture atlas for the roughness textures goes into the layer 8 normal slot.
 The layer mask of layer 8 acts as a roughness multiplier with 0.5 as the neutral value.
-They also use the mapwide albedo texture.

-#### Terrain301 and Terrain351
+This way you can vary the roughness over your map, for example to give the impression of wetter and drier areas.
-The normal map scales are controlled by the albedo scales to ensure that they use the same values.
+The normal map scales of all layers are controlled by the albedo scales to ensure that they use the same values.
+Terrain101 uses only the upper half of the mask values and Terrain151 uses the full range.

+`Terrain301 and Terrain351`
+These shaders use roughness textures and height-based texture blending.

+Every second texture layer is rotated by 30 degrees to help breaking up visible texture repetition.
+The terrain info texture is in the upper slot.
+The macrotexture is in layer 8 albedo.
+It doesn't react to scaling and will always perfectly fit the dimensions of the map.
+The texture atlas for the roughness and height textures goes into the layer 8 normal slot.
 The layer mask of layer 8 acts as a roughness multiplier with 0.5 as the neutral value.
 Height processing happens at two scales, the albedo scales control the near scale and the normal scales control the far scale.
-They also use the mapwide albedo texture.
+The normal map scales are controlled by the albedo scales to ensure that they use the same values.
+The red channel of the specular color controls the blurriness of the texture blending.
+Terrain301 uses only the upper half of the mask values and Terrain351 uses the full range.